 Robert Wu, Chairman & CEO

-In China, Mr. Wu became a member of the Chinese Academy of Science and played an active role in the early development of the Institute of Semiconductors, the Institute of Computing Technology, and the Institute of Microelectronics.
-He was a technical director in developing China's first transistor, the first transistorized mainframe and its first microcomputer with silicon IC.
-He was recognized as a founding member of China's computer and semiconductor industry.
+In China, Mr. Wu as a member of the Chinese Academy of Science, had played an active role in the early development of the Institute of Semiconductors, the Institute of Computing Technology, and the Institute of Microelectronics.
+He was the technical director in developing China's first transistor, the first transistorized mainframe and its first microcomputer with silicon IC.
+He is recognized as a founding member of China's computer and semiconductor industry.

 Mr. Wu returned to US in 1978 and joined HP Labs.
 He facilitated the establishment of HP China, the first joint venture between the US and China.
-HP China grew to be one of the most successful joint ventures in China with revenue of more than $1 billion in 1999.
 Early in 1982, he supported immediate VLSI implementation on RISC architecture and became the project manager of HP's first RISC microprocessor.
-In 1985, he made the initial proposal of utilizing the vast amount of cost effective manpower resources in China and India, and became the program manager of HP International Contract Programming.
+In 1985, he made the initial proposal to utilize the vast amount of cost-effective manpower resources in China and India, and became the program manager of HP International Contract Programming.
 Mr. Wu cofounded Silicon Magic Corporation in 1994, where he served as the Director of Human Resources, Planning, and China Business Development until 1999.

 Robert E. Larson, President